-This song was the first biggest hit by the sufi rock band, Junoon.
+This song was the first biggest hit by the Sufi rock band, Junoon.
 Releasing in 1996, this song became the anthem of the 1996 Cricket World Cup and is also the national song of Pakistan.
-Even now, this melody contiues to be played at many Pakistan cricket matches.
+Even now, this melody continues to be played at many Pakistan cricket matches.

 3. Dil Dil Pakistan

 Released in 1987, Dil Dil Pakistan broke records upon its release.
 It ranks on the third spot in the BBC World Service International poll of popular songs in 2003.
 Because of the patriotic message behind this widely popular tune, it is unofficially the national anthem of Pakistan.
 Vital Signs is considered one of the most successful bands of Pakistan and featured the famous, Junaid Jamshed.